EnsignR/hack-technicolor/docs/Hacking/PostRoot.md

 The above command sets the date/time to April 1st, 2022 at 11:01pm.
 To set the correct date adjust the date string accordingly.

 ### Checking the USB Path
 The _script_ that will perform the backup assumes the USB flash drive is mounted at ```/mnt/usb/USB-A1```.
 Before you run the commands you should first check that is the case for your device.
-Insert your USB flash drive into your device and confirm the path with the following commands.
+Insert your USB flash drive into your device and confirm the path with the following command.

 ```bash
 ls -las /mnt/usb/